kuopinghsu/FreeRTOS-BTF-Trace/README.md

 ## Porting guide

 1. Include Demo/trace/FreeRTOS-Trace.h in your FreeRTOSConfig.h.
-2. Provide xGetTime() macro in Demo/trace/port.h to report the system time in nano seconds.
+2. Provide xGetTime() macro in Demo/trace/port.h to report the system time in nanoseconds.
 3. Compile the code Demo/trace/btf_trace.c with your project.

 ## License

 MIT license